aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > Yes, the timetable, is the thing that stops everybody arriving in one place simultaneously and saying, 'Please Sir, Miss told us to come here!' ... and I have never met a teacher who has said, 'I'm victimised by the Timetable, I'm not allowed to do my thing', for that reason. ...
 The timetable is obviously a  service, and if you are a teacher and have to go to the dentist in a hurry you look at the timetable and you say to your friend
 ####
 > And the individual divisions or sub-companies, whatever they are going to be inside that, pursuing the public image, they design letterhead ...
 Nominate somebody, each of you, please, to a  committee to discuss this and we'll hire the best designer we can think of and between them they come up with something and it  is  passed around
 ####
 > *So in Parliament is the System Two the procedures?* ...
 And the Whips office you see is going to be ... [but] a lot of Parliamentarians regard the Whips as Fascist Bastards and they're not supposed to be.
 They are supposed to be there to smooth business, so that's a  very nice example.
-But rules of procedure.
-What do they call it  in Westminster?
-The Erskin May is it?
-Anyway there is a  book that you look up and precedence and all this kind of stuff, which is administered by the Speaker.
+####
+>
 ##
 ##